readysteady/formeze/README.md

 ![Gem Version](https://badge.fury.io/rb/formeze.svg)
 ![Test Status](https://github.com/readysteady/formeze/actions/workflows/test.yml/badge.svg)

-Ruby gem for validating form data.
+Ruby gem for parsing and validating form data.

 ## Motivation

-Most web apps built for end users will need to process url-encoded form data.
+Most web applications built for end users will need to process form data.
 Registration forms, profile forms, checkout forms, contact forms, and forms for adding/editing application specific data.

-As developers we would like to process this data safely, to minimise the possibility of security holes within our application that could be exploited.
-Formeze adopts the approach of being "strict by default", forcing the application code to be explicit in what it accepts as input.
+With formeze you can define form objects that explicitly define what your application expects as input.
+This is more secure, and leads to much better separation of responsibilities, and also allows for implementing different validation rules in different contexts.

 ## Install